Sound Environmental Stewardship For Our Waterways and Resources

 The Loggerhead Marinelife Center facility houses a variety of exhibits, live sea turtles and other coastal creatures.
 Educational and entertaining displays in the current facility include salt water aquariums and displays of marine life, as well as exhibits about south Florida's marine environment.

 The Loggerhead Marinelife Center has reef tanks with a variety of reef fish, and touch tanks with live Conchs and Hermit Crabs, starfish, sea cucumbers, shrimp, and other crabs.
-Exhibits include a sea shell specimen and display room, which identifies all of the sea shells found on Loggerhead Beach; and educational turtle exhibits including turtle shells, turtle skulls, preserved specimens, and artist's sculptures and paintings depicting the Sea Turtle's life cycle.

-The all new Loggerhead Marinelife Center is designed and built in an indigenous Florida architectural vernacular, featuring tin roofs, overhangs, breezeways, decks and loggias to make natural use of the Florida climate and beachfront location.
+The Loggerhead Marinelife Center was designed and built in an indigenous Florida architectural vernacular, featuring tin roofs, overhangs, breezeways, decks and loggias to make natural use of the Florida climate and beachfront location.
 The structures are designed and built according to sustainable 'Green' building practices.
 Green Building is a term coined by the US Green Building Council [USGBC], an organization formed to foster economically sound, responsible and healthy building practices.

 The program includes materials, building systems, methods of construction used in the building, and governs all aspects of the building process, including how water is used at the site and waste management during and after construction.
 Other regulatory features include responsible use of energy resources, applications for heating and cooling systems, and the use of natural, renewable building materials.
 Members support sustainable building practices and those organizations that support and foster them, including working with key governmental and resource agencies to transform the building industry.